blu290/android_kernel_oneplus_sm8250/README.md

 * that's it, it's mostly unmodified

 # Known issues
 * fast charging is broken, I wish I knew why.
+It could be related to the rdbg.ko driver but I haven't tested it.
 * everything else works based on my daily use.
 I haven't extensively tested beyond that.

 # Build